Thai protesters say PM reaches term limit, must step down | Politics

 A petition from opposition lawmakers arguing that Prayuth has reached the eight-year limit was sent Monday to the Constitutional Court, with speculation that its nine-member panel might announce on Wednesday whether it will rule on the matter.

-The possibility that the court might decide against Prayuth — considered slight because it has generally ruled in the government's favour in a slew of political cases — has raised tensions.
+The possibility that the court might decide against Prayuth — considered slight because it has generally ruled in the government's favor in a slew of political cases — has raised tensions.

 The major faction of the protest movement, calling itself Ratsadon — The People — issued a statement Sunday affirming its call for Prayuth's ouster.